croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

   }
 ```

-Here the view reaches directly into the model and gets information about its nickname and the total number of views currently connected.
+Again the view reaches directly into the model, in this case to get its own nickname and the total number of views currently connected.
 In the view's constructor we stored a pointer to the model just for this purpose.

-**The view is allowed to directly read from the model at any time.** In this case, the view uses `this.viewId` to get its own nickname from `this.model.views`.
-It then reads `this.model.participants` to determine how many active users there are.

-**The view must NEVER directly write to the model!** Because Croquet exposes the model to the view for read access, it is *possible* to author a Croquet application where the view directly writes to the model.
-However, doing so will break synchronization and prevent the application from functioning properly.

-If your view needs to change some information that is held by the model, it must publish an event that the model subscribes to.
-This will ensure that the change is mirrored by the reflector and executed identically by all instances of the model.

 ## ChatView.refreshHistory()
 ```
   refreshHistory() {
-    textOut.innerHTML = "<b>Welcome to Croquet Chat!</b><br><br>" + this.model.history.join("<br>");
+    textOut.innerHTML = "<b>Welcome to Croquet Chat!</b><br><br>" +
+      this.model.history.map(item => item.html).join("<br>");
     textOut.scrollTop = Math.max(10000, textOut.scrollHeight);
   }
 ```
 `refreshHistory()` is similar to `refreshViewInfo()` in that it reads the chat history directly from the model and posts it to the screen.
 It also makes sure that the chat window scrolls to the bottom when a new message arrives.

-`this.model.history.join("<br>")` is a JavaScript string operation that takes all the strings in the history array and concatenates them into a single output string.
-It inserts a line break between each of the combined strings.
+`this.model.history.map(item => item.html)` is a JavaScript array operation that extracts all the HTML strings from the history.
+The `join("<br>")` then concatenates them into a single output string, inserting a line break between each.

 ## Model Get/Set Routines & `modelOnly()`